 Hague Choice of Court Convention 2005 (Hague)

 This convention provides for enforcement of judgments based on exclusive choice of court agreements, concluded on or after 1 October 2015, from signatory states.
-The ratified signatories to the convention are currently the EU, Singapore, Mexico and Montenegro."
+The ratified signatories to the convention are currently the EU, Singapore, Mexico and Montenegro.

 The Statutory Regimes

 In this regard, the Administration of Justice Act 1920 deals with enforcement of judgments from a large number of Commonwealth states.
-For example, Bermuda, British Virgin Islands, Kenya, Malaysia, New Zealand, Singapore, Tanzania and Zimbabwe.
-Further, the Foreign Judgments (Reciprocal Enforcement) Act 1933 deals with enforcement of judgments from Austria, Canada, Isle of Man, Israel, Jersey, India, Pakistan, Suriname and Tonga.
+For example, Bermuda, the British Virgin Islands, Kenya, Malaysia, New Zealand, Singapore, Tanzania and Zimbabwe.
+Further, the Foreign Judgments (Reciprocal Enforcement) Act 1933 deals with enforcement of judgments from Austria, Canada, Isle of Man, Israel, Jersey, India, Pakistan, Surinam and Tonga.

 The Common Law Position

-Enforcement of judgments from states with which the UK has no treaty arrangements for enforcement – notably the USA, China and Russia – will need to be enforced in England and Wales under English common law.
+Judgments from states with which the UK has no treaty arrangements for enforcement – notably the USA, China and Russia – will need to be enforced in England and Wales under English common law.

 Under Brussels 2001, Lugano, Hague and the statutory regimes, foreign judgments must first be registered (a judicial process) before they can be enforced.
 After registration, however, a judgment is treated as though it were a judgment of the Courts of England and Wales, so enforcement in England and Wales may then take place using domestic processes.

 Under the common law, no foreign judgment may be directly enforced.
 Instead, the party enforcing the judgment will first need to commence new proceedings in England or Wales suing on the foreign judgment as a debt (usually applying for summary judgment on the debt claim).
 Further, a new judgment in the Courts of England and Wales must be obtained before domestic enforcement steps can be considered.